christytan/ords-apex-dbcs/exacs-QA/DataSafeSDD2.md

 # Verify a Sensitive Data Model with Oracle Data Safe

 ## Introduction
-Using Oracle Data Safe, verify a sensitive data model by using the verification option in the Library and verify a sensitive data model by using the Data Discovery wizard.
+Using Oracle Data Safe, verify a sensitive data model by using the verification option in the Library and by using the Data Discovery wizard.

 To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository.